-If you’re really protective of your clubs, you could try hitting shots while keeping your iron covers on, but as the guys from GM Golf have demonstrated below, that doesn’t tend to work very well…
+If you’re really protective of your clubs, you could try hitting shots while keeping your iron covers on, but as the guys from GM Golf have demonstrated in the video below, that doesn’t tend to work very well…

 Should you put covers on your irons?

 You should definitely put covers on your irons if you’re worried about damage.
 Iron covers are far more beneficial for golfers who carry their clubs on their back in a carry bag, or drive a motorised cart – as opposed to golfers who carry their clubs in a push cart during a round.

 The reason for this is your irons are far more likely to rattle against each other when using a carry bag, due to the up, down and sideways movement caused by your walking gait.